-Every time we make burrito bowls, Kim and I always make yellow rice.
+Every time we make burrito bowls, enchiladas, or other Tex-Mex dishes we always make our yellow rice recipe.
 Whether it's flavored with turmeric or saffron, it's a must have dish.

 What does yellow rice taste like?